emoncms/emoncms/readme.md

     git clone https://github.com/emoncms/usefulscripts.git

 Open the export script located in *usefulscripts/convert\_to\_timestore/export.php* and enter in your mysql username, password and database name.
-Enter also your timestore admin password.
-The timestore admin password can be found by opening the password file by calling:
+Enter also your timestore adminkey.

-    nano /var/lib/timestore/adminkey.txt

 Start the conversion! run export.php from the command line using: